jamesottaway/docker-ruby-load-perf/README.md

 | --- | --- | --- |
 | **Build** | 1.902 sec | 1.237 sec |
 | **Image** | 1.772 sec | 1.176 sec |

+## Contributing

+Please open an issue and leave your own benchmark results.

+Send a PR if you feel like you can improve the benchmark.